jpzorrilla/R_Stats/README.md

 # R_Stats
-Repository with R scripts for practical exercises:
+Repository with R scripts for practical exercises